vivaankhowal/Custom-Mouse/README.md

 This was good practice for me to work with designing 3D printed parts with electronic parts.
 I have experience doing it before, but I always wanted a mouse for general use so it was nice to get some practice in.

+I made the project because I wanted a personalized mouse for gaming and CAD where I could customize it exactly how I wanted to, and just the thought of designing your own computer mouse is really cool.

 BOM:

 3D Printed Mouse Shell - I will print it myself